dmgrit/priority-channels/README.md

 ### Priority channel with probability

-In the example below, messages with high, normal, and low priorities are processed with probabilities of 0.6, 0.25, and 0.15, respectively.
+In the following example, messages with high, normal, and low priorities are processed with probabilities of 0.6, 0.25, and 0.15, respectively.

 ```go
 highPriorityC := make(chan string)